 I’m not sure anyone can come out of months of severe colic unscathed.
 Like I said before, technically I survived colic the first time and technically I will survive this time.
 But I’m different now and the scars will always remain.

-Side note: I’m so very grateful to those that continued to check in, even though I neglected my side of the friendship.
+Side note: I’m so very grateful to those that continued to check-in, even though I neglected my side of the friendship.
 Thank you for listening to me cry, sending meals, or holding my baby.
 “Thank you” is not enough.
 I also want to apologize to those friends that went through something similar before me.
 If you haven’t had an experience like this, you cannot possibly get it… and I didn’t get it.
 When I had my first, some people talked about their colicky babies.
 I didn’t grasp what that meant or how that may have been affecting a postpartum (and sleep-deprived) mom.
-We gave ourselves way too much credit for the fact that our baby was happy and laid-back.
-Looking back, I was not a great friend to some of my friends when they really needed support.
+We gave ourselves way too much credit for the fact that our first baby was happy and laid-back.
+Looking back, I was not a great friend to some when they really needed support.
 I didn’t understand how soul-crushing, draining and devastating it is when the baby you grew, birthed and nourished, was miserable.
 Now that I’ve been through it, I wish I had been a better support for you and I hope you all found the support you needed.
 I wish I had come over and held your baby.
 Those that live far away, I wish I had checked in more often, had food delivered or listened more.
 You can’t know what you don’t know.
 When you know better, you do better.
 But still, I’m sorry!

 When colic nearly destroyed me for the first time…